 sem CLI and reference it in the pipeline YML definition.

 We will see how to define and use secrets later in this guide.
 You can refer to the secrets reference docs for more information.

 Semaphore makes sure that there are always agents ready to run all your jobs.
 When configuring an agent, you can select from a number of memory/CPU combinations and operating system environments.

-The standard Ubuntu Linux environment has all the common build tools and programming languages preinstalled, so you can run your code without an overhead of installing many dependencies in every workflow.
+The Ubuntu Linux and MacOS Mojave environments have all the common build tools and programming languages preinstalled, so you can run your code without an overhead of installing many dependencies in every workflow.
 Agents provide full

 sudo access to you so you can install additional software when needed.